5 key facts about U.S. lawful immigrants

 Lawful permanent residents are authorized to work in the U.S., travel outside the country and receive some federal benefits.
 They may apply for U.S. citizenship after meeting length-of-stay requirements, generally five years of continuous U.S. residence.
 This system largely reflects a broad immigration reform law passed in 1965.

 2The most common regions of origin for lawful immigrants differ from those of unauthorized immigrants, according to Pew Research Center estimates.
 Lawful immigrants are more likely to be from Asia (29% in 2014, compared with 13% of unauthorized immigrants), as well as from Europe and Canada (16% compared with 5%) and the Caribbean (12% vs. 4%).
-Lawful immigrants are markedly less likely than unauthorized immigrants to be from Mexico as unauthorized immigrants (20% vs. 52%), though lawful immigrants from Mexico (6.3 million in 2014) outnumber unauthorized immigrants from that country (5.8 million).
+Lawful immigrants are markedly less likely than unauthorized immigrants to be from Mexico (20% vs. 52%), though lawful immigrants from Mexico (6.3 million in 2014) outnumber unauthorized immigrants from that country (5.8 million).

 3Lawful immigrants are more concentrated in certain metro areas than the overall population, with New York (4.8 million in 2014) and Los Angeles (3.5 million) having the largest, according to Pew Research Center estimates.
 Other metro areas with more than a million lawful immigrants in 2014 include Miami (2 million), Chicago (1.3 million), San Francisco (1.2 million) and Washington, D.C.
 (1 million).
 Among lawful immigrants, 43% live in these six metros; among the total U.S. population, 19% live in these six metros.
 Some of these lawful immigrants have temporary visas.